Understanding Your Orthodontic Insurance

 - Payments from your Insurer stop once your plan’s maximum has been reached or estimated treatment months have been reached.

-- Your payment schedule to Simply Orthodontics is separate from your insurer’s payment schedule.
+- Your payment plan is separate from the insurer’s schedule, allowing us to offer budget-friendly, predictable payment arrangements.

 How Direct Billing Helps